Utah Beekeepers Association

 A note on Bumblebees (Bombus spp.).
 These bees are not aggressive and will not disturbe you unless you are bothering their nest or blocking the entrance to their nest.
 Some beekeepers may remove bumblebee nests to protect their declining populations.

-If you are a beekeeper and would like to be added to the swarm list, please email the Secretary; you must include which counties you will travel to in the body of the email.
+If you are a beekeeper and would like to be added to the swarm list, please email the Webmaster; you must include which counties you will travel to in the body of the email.

 For our Idaho Friends